Skip to main content

 What are Ripples?

-Ripples are ekoDB's built-in data propagation system that automatically replicates database operations (inserts, updates, deletes) across connected instances.
-Unlike traditional replication that operates at the WAL level, Ripples propagate operations in real-time at the application level.
+Ripples are ekoDB's built-in data propagation system that replicates database operations (inserts, updates, deletes) across connected ekoDB instances, either as application-level operations (Operations mode) or by shipping committed WAL entries (WAL mode).

 • Selective Replication: Configure which nodes receive which operations